Abalone: Description

+The shells of abalone have a low, open spiral structure, and are characterized by several open respiratory pores in a row near the shell's outer edge.
+The thick inner layer of the shell is composed of nacre, which in many species is highly iridescent, giving rise to a range of strong, changeable colors which make the shells attractive to humans as ornaments, jewelry, and as a source of colorful mother-of-pearl.

-The shell of abalones is convex, rounded to oval in shape, and may be highly arched or very flattened.
+The shell of abalone is convex, rounded to oval in shape, and may be highly arched or very flattened.
 The shell of the majority of species has a small, flat spire and two to three whorls.
 The last whorl, known as the body whorl, is auriform, meaning that the shell resembles an ear, giving rise to the common name "ear shell".
 Haliotis asinina has a somewhat different shape, as it is more elongated and distended.
 The shell of Haliotis cracherodii cracherodii is also unusual as it has an ovate form, is imperforate, shows an exserted spire, and has prickly ribs.

 A mantle cleft in the shell impresses a groove in the shell, in which are the row of holes characteristic of the genus.
 These holes are respiratory apertures for venting water from the gills and for releasing sperm and eggs into the water column.
 They make up what is known as the selenizone, which forms as the shell grows.
 This series of eight to 38 holes is near the anterior margin.
 Only a small number is generally open.
 The older holes are gradually sealed up as the shell grows and new holes form.
 Each species has a typical number of open holes, between four and 10, in the selenizone.
 An abalone has no operculum.
 The aperture of the shell is very wide and nacreous.